bigmanBass666/jottings/src/tim_english/Reading_Comprehension/book/Reading_Comprehension_book.md

    ::: details 45
    :::

-## passage 4
+## passage 4 ❌3 14m 45s

 New research is trying to find how we learn and make decisions exactly.
 To the brain, a new thought or idea is like a spider.
-If it works hard enough, a web of knowledge spins out from it.
-Photos of the brain taken during learning actually show a kind of nerve cells firing, growing, and forming new connections.
+If it works hard enough, a web of knowledge `spins` out from it.
+Photos of the brain taken during learning actually show a kind of nerve cells `firing`, growing, and forming new connections.
 This is fascinating in itself, but what’s even more fascinating is that failure can cause this to happen.

 That’s right; failure can enhance your brain.